 An added benefit to the antioxidants contained in Green Tea is those of which contain properties that can fight inflammation and bacteria.

 Studies have also shown that green teas possess anti-inflammatory and anti-carcinogenic potential, which can be exploited against a variety of skin disorders’.

 As you can see there are so many reasons to “Go Green Tea!”
-Not only to gain that awesome glowing skin complexion, use it in your hair care routine as well.
-Products such as Emtage Beauty’s SILKtage styling serum which contains Camellia oil (Green tea) oil.
+Not only to gain that awesome glowing skin complexion, but also use it in your hair care routine as well.
+Products such as SILKTAGE Rejuvenating Styling Hair Oil which contains Camellia oil (Green tea) oil.
 From the same flower that makes green tea, are beneficial to your hair.
 The antioxidant EGCG found in green tea has also been proven to stimulate hair growth.
-A tea rinse can help kill microbes that may cause dandruff, and will give your mane a glossy sheen.
+A tea rinse can help kill microbes that may cause dandruff and will give your mane a glossy sheen.

 So this year, why not “Go Green!”
 You’ll be happy you did, and it tastes good too.